Helping Families One Home at a Time

 The project transformed Portland's old and aging transit mall into an inviting place for residents, commuters and shoppers.
 The Green Line runs the length of the Mall, connecting Union Station and Portland State University.
 A number of improvements, including refurbished streets and sidewalks, new transit shelters, better lighting and eye-catching public art, were part of the project.

-In July, 2008, Metro unanimously approved the locally preferred alternative for the Portland-Milwaukie light-rail project, which will run between Southwest Fourth and Southwest Fifth Avenues near Portland State University, cross the Willamette River near Oregon Health and Science University, and follow the Tillamook Railroad into Milwaukie.
+In July, 2008, Metro unanimously approved the locally preferred alternative for the Portland-Milwaukie light-rail project, which will run between Southwest Fourth and Southwest Fifth Avenues near Portland State University, cross the Willamette River on a new transit bridge near Oregon Health and Science University, and follow the Tillamook Railroad into Milwaukie.

 The 7.4 mile light-rail line will serve up to 11 stops, nine of which will be within Portland's city limits.
-A bridge for the proposed $1.4 billion light-rail line to Milwaukie, would carry everything but cars and trucks.
+A bridge (see below image) for the proposed $1.4 billion light-rail line to Milwaukie, would carry everything but cars and trucks.

-Vancouver to Portland As of May, 2008, the Portland area has another plan for light-rail.
+Vancouver to Portland The Portland area has another plan for light-rail.
 The proposed $4.2 billion I-5 replacement bridge, would carry a light-rail extension north to Vancouver.
 Planners expect that the light-rail would help ease the traffic bottleneck on the bridge.

 Other Plans Planners envision a route to Sherwood and Tigard, and another along Southeast Powell Boulevard.